argoproj/argo-cd/docs/operator-manual/security.md

 the related application for reconciliation.
 This refresh is the same refresh which occurs regularly at three minute intervals, just fast-tracked by the webhook event.

+## Known Issues And Workarounds

+The Argoproj team continuously working on improving Argo CD security.
+The security audit (thanks a lot to [Matt Hamilton](https://github.com/Eriner) of [https://soluble.ai](https://soluble.ai) ) has revealed several limitations in Argo CD which could compromise security.
+The issues are related to the built-in user management implementation:

+**Insecure default administrative password - CWE-1188** Argo CD uses argocd-server pod as an initial admin password.
+The Pod name is generated using time-seeded PRNG, and not a CSPRNG.
+If an attacker knows the time a server was instantiated, it may be possible to guess and brute-force this value.

+**Insufficient anti-automation/anti-brute force - CWE-307**

+Argo CD does not enforce rate-limiting or other anti-automation mechanisms which would mitigate admin password brute force.

+**Session-fixation - CWE-384** The authentication tokens generated for built-in users have no expiry.

+These issues might be acceptable in the controlled isolated environment but not acceptable if Argo CD user interface is exposed to the Internet.

+**Solution**

+The recommended solution is to use SSO integration.
+As it has been mentioned in user management documentation, the user management is not the primary Argo CD focus.
+We strongly recommend using the built-in admin user only to perform an initial configuration, then [disable it](https://argoproj.github.io/argo-cd/operator-manual/user-management/#disable-admin-user) and switch to the SSO integration.

 ## Reporting Vulnerabilities

 Please report security vulnerabilities by e-mailing: